Radon gas in Canada

 - Canadian geologic radon potential mapping

-- Publications comparing Canadian radon to countries all over the globe (Gaskin et al., 2018, Stanley et al., 2019 and Khan et al. 2021).
+- Publications comparing Canadian radon to countries all over the globe (Gaskin et al. 2018, Stanley et al. 2019, Khan et al. 2021, Brobbey et al. 2022, and Cholowsky & Chen et al. 2023).

 Is all of Canada at risk?

 Breaking down Canada into five regions, we have found that all regions of Canada contain properties that have high indoor radon.
-This means that the only way to know if your property is high in radon, is to test your home.
+This means that the only way to know if your property is high in radon is to test your home.